octobercms/docs/plugin-components.md

     $this->paramName('id'); // Returns "my_custom_parameter"

 <a name="page-cycle"></a>
-## Handling the page execution cycle
+## Handling the Page Execution Cycle

 Components can be involved in the Page execution cycle events by overriding the `onRun` method in the component class.
 The CMS controller executes this method every time when the page or layout loads.
 Inside the method you can inject variables to the Twig environment through the `page` property: